BRCAChallenge/brca-exchange/pipeline/README.md

 * `make` or `make help` to see what targets are available along with minimal help
 * `make init` to set up a configuration file `pipeline/brca_pipeline_cfg.mk` with paths and other settings.
 It is advisable to edit it according your needs:
 * `make setup-dev-env`: runs various targets to set up a dev environment.
+* `make show-luigi-graph`: shows the graph of tasks on the console (use e.g.
+`less -R` if you experience issues with colors)
-* `make run-interactive`: starts bash in brca docker container.
+* `make run-interactive`: starts a bash in brca exchange docker container.
 * `make run-task [TASK]`: runs a specific luigi task
+* `make force-run-task [TASK]`: runs a specific luigi task, deleting its outputs first (otherwise luigi doesn't run the task)
+* `make clean-files-from [TASK]`: deletes all outputs of the given task along with all the tasks directly or indirectly depending on it.
+This is useful to force regeneration of 'downstream' data if something in TASK has changed.